Will Medicare Pay for a Mobility Scooter?

 Does Medicare pay for mobility scooters?
 Yes— but only under specific conditions.
 Many seniors face daily struggles with walking and maintaining independence due to chronic illness, injury, or age-related decline.
 For these individuals, a mobility scooter (classified as a Power Mobility Device, or PMD, by Medicare) can be life-changing.

 According to recent data, nearly 24% of Medicare beneficiaries over age 65 use some form of mobility device, including scooters.
-These devices not only improve quality of life but also reduce the risk of falls and hospitalizations.
+These devices not only improve quality of life but also reduce the risk of falls and hospitalizations, and a Solace mobility advocate can help you get one.

 Medicare Coverage Requirements for Mobility Scooters